 SEMS is a management model used to centralize, organize and coordinate school response to an emergency crisis.
-This model facilitates the flow of information and resources, the use of standardized terminology and assignments, while allowing you flexibility to expand or contract your operations depending on the scope of the incident.
+This model facilitates the flow of information and resources, the use of standardized terminology and assignments, while allowing for flexibility to expand or operations depending on the scope of the incident.